Here is a printable one-page resume.

 2013

-• Bach Cantata 140 - The National Philharmonic Orchestra, April 6 - Strathmore Music Center, Rockville, MD
+• Bach Cantata 140 - The National Philharmonic Orchestra

-• Part Songs, Airs, and selections from Gilbert and Sullivan's Patience - April 10 and 14, National Gallery of Art, Washington, DC
+• Part Songs, Airs, and selections from Gilbert and Sullivan's Patience - National Gallery of Art, Washington, DC

 • Nicholas White The Raven - April 13, Concord, NH